Invasion and occupation of Monaco during World War II: Pre-occupation

 Monaco was a neutral state during World War II, but its function and position were fiercely disputed by Germany and Italy, which had conflicting opinions and ideas about its future.
-Germany coveted Monaco's neutrality because its flexible regulations and tax system allowed Nazis to trade with the rest of the world through figurehead enterprises it established in the principality.
+Germany coveted Monaco's neutrality because its flexible regulations and tax system allowed the Nazi regime to trade with the rest of the world through figurehead enterprises it established in the principality.
 With access to a neutral country, Germany could obtain foreign currency, which was necessary for carrying out ambitious military projects and war-related activities.

 800 inhabitants were mobilized when the war started in 1939, along with 300 French soldiers.
 In June 1940, Italy declared war against France.
 This served as a warning to Monegasque leaders, who closed the casino and arrested Mussolini’s supporters.

 In 1941, tensions between Fascist Italians and the French in Monaco rose, with the principality becoming a hotspot for these tensions due to its geography and demographics.
 An example of this is a spreading parody of La Marseillaise, mocking Italians titled Allez, Enfants de l’Italie (“Let's go, Children of Italy”).
 Violent interactions also occurred, with the murder of Pierre Weck in October 1940 causing anger amongst the French community.
 Weck was a young Frenchman who was walking with his friends at night when he crossed paths with two Italians singing "Viva Mussolini, vive il Duce".
 When Weck asked them to stop, the Italians responded violently, leading to his death two days later.
 The autopsy report indicated the cause of death was hitting the pavement, thus leaving the two Italians free of charges, despite protests by the French population.